netreplica/nrx/README.md

 ## Containerlab example

-1. Run `./nrx.py --output clab` to export a topology graph from NetBox in Containerlab format.
+1. Run `./nrx --output clab` to export a topology graph from NetBox in Containerlab format.
 See [How to configure](#how-to-configure) for details.
-Here is an example of running `nrx.py` to export a graph for NetBox Site "DM-Albany" from [NetBox Demo](https://demo.netbox.dev) instance:
+Here is an example of running `nrx` to export a graph for NetBox Site "DM-Albany" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'
-    ./nrx.py --api https://demo.netbox.dev --templates templates --output clab --dir demo --site DM-Albany
+    ./nrx --api https://demo.netbox.dev --templates templates --output clab --dir demo --site DM-Albany
     ```

 2. Now you're ready to start the Containerlab topology.
 Here is the example for "DM-Albany" site